Skilowi/oddEven/README.md

 # oddEven
-Simple lightweight Python script to determineif number is odd or even.
+Simple lightweight Python script to determine if number is odd or even.

 Usage: